Sources PubMed Google Scholar ScienceDirect bioRxiv ClinicalTrials.gov SFARI Dissertations ESPE

 Bone fragility treatment guidelines: Zoledronic acid produced documented improvement in one patient.
 No systematic treatment protocol or clinical trial for SETD5-related bone fragility has been conducted.

-Mitochondrial treatments: Zaghi et al. (2023) identified mitochondrial dysfunction as a mechanism in SETD5.
+Mitochondrial treatments: Zaghi et al. (2023) identified mitochondrial dysfunction as a mechanism in SETD5 Syndrome.
 No clinical trials have tested whether any intervention improves mitochondrial function in SETD5 Syndrome patients.

 Formal vision screening guidelines: The 2023 retinal study supports ophthalmology monitoring in SETD5 Syndrome, but no formal clinical guideline has been established.